-Students not attending a class must work in the TRR or in their study unless given permission to work elsewhere.
-Upper School students may work in the Collingwood Centre.
+XX students not attending a class must work in the TRR, the Collingwood Centre or in their study unless given permission to work elsewhere.

+LXX students not attending a class must work in the TRR, the Collingwood Centre or in departments.